mohitsood5934/User-Authentication-System-in-Node.js/README.md

 - How to flash messages.
 - How to hash the password before storing it in the database.
 - How to insert data in to MongoDB(NOSQL Database) using Node.js.
+- How user can change his  password after logging in to the application using session object
 - How to deploy your data on the cloud (mLAB)
 - How to host your site on Github Pages